firstsko/takehome_z/README.md

 infrastructure.
 Additionally, explain the significance of properly shutting down these workflows.

 * asynchronous workflows are typically managed using goroutines, channels, and context for coordination and graceful shutdown.
 Here's how to create, manage, and shut them down:
-* Creating Workflows（Use goroutines to perform tasks concurrently）  -》 Managing Workflows （publisher/subscriber pattern） -》Graceful Shutdown（Use context.WithCancel or context.WithTimeout to signal goroutines to stop and ensure resources are cleaned up）
+* Creating Workflows（Use goroutines to perform tasks concurrently）  ---》 Managing Workflows （publisher/subscriber pattern） ---》Graceful Shutdown（Use context.WithCancel or context.WithTimeout to signal goroutines to stop and ensure resources are cleaned up）

 : Use channels for communication between goroutines (e.g., publisher/subscriber pattern).